 PAMELA S. MORGAN is a fellow with the Institute and president of Morgan Research Professionals, Inc. She has been associated with the Institute from its early days.
 She received a Ph.D. in cognitive linguistics from the University of California, Berkeley, as well as a Ph.D. in history from the University of California, Santa Barbara, and has taught courses involving discourse analysis, cognitive linguistics, and language in American society at the University of California, Berkeley.
 She was the first director of framing research at the Rockridge Institute, and was also vice president of framing and cognitive science at American Environics.

-CLAUDIA STRAUSS is a fellow with the Institute and professor of anthropology at Pitzer College, Claremont, Calif.
+CLAUDIA STRAUSS is a fellow with the Institute and Professor of Anthropology at Pitzer College, Claremont, Calif.
 She received her Ph.D. and M.A. from Harvard University, and her B.A. from Brown University.
-Strauss has expertise in the areas of cognitive anthropology; psychological anthropology; language, culture and society; race/class/gender variation in the U.S.; social theory and culture theory; discourse analysis; and anthropology of policy.
-Prior to joining the faculty at Pitzer, Strauss was assistant professor of cultural anthropology at Duke University.
-She has co-authored A Cognitive Theory of Cultural Meaning with Naomi Quinn (Cambridge University Press, 1997) and is the co-editor of Human Motives and Cultural Models with Roy D’Andrade (Cambridge University Press, 1992).1992).
+Strauss has expertise in the areas of cognitive anthropology; discourse analysis; and anthropology of policy.
+Prior to joining the faculty at Pitzer, Strauss was Assistant Professor of Cultural Anthropology at Duke University.
+She has authored Making Sense of Public Opinion: American Discourses about Immigration and Social Programs (Cambridge University Press, 2012), co-authored A Cognitive Theory of Cultural Meaning with Naomi Quinn (Cambridge University Press, 1997) and is the co-editor of Human Motives and Cultural Models with Roy D’Andrade (Cambridge University Press, 1992).
+Her current research focuses on the experiences and views of the long-term unemployed.

 HOLLY VALERO is a fellow with the Institute and President and owner of HollyWorks.
 She specializes in creating smarter Websites that combine accessibility and visual impact with intuitive design and organic searchability.
 Valero’s sixteen years of Internet-specific expertise combines with over twenty years of traditional media experience in the radio, television, newspaper and educational publishing industries.
 A writer, activist and artist, Valero is advising FrameWorks on its next generation of interactive, educational products and tools.